pdqnguyen/cod-ttk-app/markdown/about.md

 - [x] Add reload time whenever magazine capacity is reached.
 - [ ] Add a slider for enemy HP.
 - [ ] Add option of including/excluding reload time.
+- [ ] Show percentage of shots hitting each hitbox region (e.g. 10% head, 25% chest, etc.).
+- [ ] Related to the above, an alternative input option of inputting damage distribution at select distances, and interpolating to approximate performance curves.
+Although easier, this would give likely give less accurate results